8835

 Western Digital may have had a favorable quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-Western Digital's price-to-earnings ratio based on the next 12 months is 23.5x.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Western Digital's price-to-earnings ratio based on the next 12 months is 12.3x.
+While we've no doubt one can find things to like about Western Digital, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.